Growing Cannabis: Medical Marijuana Home Cultivation For Beginners

 Hydroponics deep water culture is a water-based plant system.
 Your cannabis is rigged to a unit that feeds it both nutrients and water, constantly providing oxygen and food to your roots.
 This stimulates growth at a much quicker rate than soil.

 The downside is that hydro grows require A LOT of maintenance.
 The water must be properly pH balanced, the system must be cleaned and the roots must be regularly flushed.
 Plants or roots can rot.
 They can get nutrient burn, or literally drown if your setup is not properly calibrated.
 While hydro grows are hardly expert-level, they take a lot of care and should be tried by proficient growers.

 If it all boils down to cost, soil is probably the cheaper way to go.
 But hydroponics provide a lush, speedy grow, with high yields and potent buds.

-Home cultivation is legal in Missouri, but still not legal in Maryland or Ohio.
+Home cultivation is legal in Missouri.
 We’d love to see other states add home cultivation to their programs.
 Alas, that may not happen anytime soon.

-If you don’t yet have your Missouri medical marijuana card, you can call us at 1-877-242-0362.
-Our support team can set you up with an appointment with a medical marijuana doctor, either at our Missouri clinics, or over the phone via Missouri telemedicine.
+If you don’t yet have your medical marijuana card, you can call us at 1-877-242-0362.
+Our support team can set you up with an appointment with a Missouri medical marijuana doctor or via telemedicine.
 Once you have your certification letter from our doctor, you can apply for your card and your home cultivation license, all in one day.
 So call us and get started!